GIOTUBA/Gluclas-2.0-app/README.md

 During the experiment, the investigator enters each available BG measurement together with its corresponding measurement time.

-The measurement timestamp is deliberately operator-adjustable; see [Timestamp handling during the experiment](#timestamp-handling-during-the-experiment).
+The measurement timestamp is deliberately operator-adjustable.

 ### 6. Review the GIR suggestion